Wide Reads

 Why is Das Kapital considered a classic?

-Das Kapital by Karl Marx is considered a classic because it offers timeless insights into personal growth.
+Das Kapital by Karl Marx is considered a classic because it offers timeless insights into power & authority and justice & fairness.
 Written in 1867, the book continues to be studied in schools and universities for its literary merit and enduring relevance to modern readers.

 How long does it take to read Das Kapital?